-The 28th annual MBLGTACC will take place from Friday, February 14 to Sunday, February 16, 2020 in Kalamazoo, Michigan.
-The theme for the weekend of empowerment, education, and connection is Envisioning a Future Together, and will be led by student organizers from the Western Michigan University.
+The 29th annual MBLGTACC will take place from October 8-10, 2021 in Madison, Wisconsin.
+The theme for the weekend of empowerment, education, and connection is From Protest and Beyond Pride, and will be led by student organizers from the University of Wisconsin-Madison and Edgewood College.
 To be among the first to know about updates and announcements, be sure to connect with the Institute and MBLGTACC planners:

 Planned and organized by students—a tradition that proudly continues today—MBLGTACC emerged in the early 1990s as an answer to the question of how to connect, educate, and empower queer students throughout the region.
 This came at a time when the continued growth of the mainstream lesbian, gay, and bisexual rights movement—largely underrepresenting transgender and gender non-conforming folx—was most present and powerful on the east and west coasts, isolating students in the Midwest from national LGBT work by geography, political realities, and access to resources.